LordGiacomoS/AO3-Item-Manager/Tutorial.md

 If you have multiple saved logins, selecting yes will bring you to a selection list.

 For more information, see the input type entry for Yes or No.

+## Collection Items Manager:
+This menu exists to use the manage items tab for collections that the current user has the authority to manage.
+(Documentation to be improved.)

+__Set Collection ID__ <br />
+This option opens a prompt to provide a string, either the url or collection ID, to identify what collection to manage.

+__Set Collection Category__ <br />
+This option opens a List Menu for to choose which category in the Manage Items tab of AO3 to list the items for.

+__Collection Item List__ <br />
+This is the main part of this section of the program, and lists the items in the specified collection category in pages.
+By default there will be 20 items per page, but this can be changed in the settings menu.
+While the item list is displayed, you can act on a specific item and send it to another category of the collection or remove it entirely.

+__Return to Main Menu__ <br />
+This option returns the user to the main menu.

+## Settings
+This menu is for managing settings that are saved between sessions of the program.

+__Set Item Manager items per page__ <br />
+This option is used to set the number of items listed per page of the Collection Item Manager Item List.

+__Delete Saved Login Profile(s)__ <br />
+This option is used to delete login profiles that have been previously saved in the login menu.

+__Return to Main Menu__ <br />
+This option returns the user to the main menu.